DrC0okie/HEIG_CLD_Labo5/README.md

 Then we verified that our pods were actually deleted with the command  `kubectl get pods`

+## 3.1 Add deployments

-Now we had to create the 3 deployment configurations as follow:
+Then we had to create the 3 deployment configurations as follow:

 redis-deployment.yaml: